ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `hints` (object):
 : Provides additional information to inform the interaction process at the AS.
 OPTIONAL. ({{request-interact-hint}})

-In this non-normative example, the client instance is indicating that it can [redirect](#request-interact-redirect) the end user to an arbitrary URI and can receive a [redirect](#request-interact-callback-redirect) through a browser request.
+In the following non-normative example, the client instance is indicating that it can [redirect](#request-interact-redirect) the end user to an arbitrary URI and can receive a [redirect](#request-interact-callback-redirect) through a browser request.
 Note that the client instance does not accept a push-style callback.
 The pattern of using a redirect for both interaction start and finish is common for web-based client software.